work-bitcoin-protocol/specs/RFCs/RFC-001-sybil-resistance.md

 At first glance: a failure.

-2️⃣ THE ANALYSIS (Why it happened)
+2. The Analysis (Why it happened)

 According to Stack Exchange guidelines, questions must be:
 "practical, answerable, and based on actual problems that you face"

 What was not allowed:

-· ❌ Open-ended questions like "What do you think about...?"
+· Open-ended questions like "What do you think about...?"
-· ❌ Discussions disguised as questions
+· Discussions disguised as questions
-· ❌ Rants disguised as technical inquiries
+· Rants disguised as technical inquiries
-· ❌ Questions that would generate multiple equally valid answers
+· Questions that would generate multiple equally valid answers

 And here is the key:

 "If your motivation for asking is 'I would like to participate in a discussion about ______', then you should not be asking here."

 That is exactly what happened.
-My question was not seeking a closed answer.
+The question was not seeking a closed answer.
 It was seeking to open a philosophical debate about human work, value, and protocols.

-And Stack Exchange is not a forum.
+Stack Exchange is not a forum.
 It is an archive of definitive answers.

-3️⃣ THE CONTRADICTION (What I learned)
+3. The Contradiction (What was learned)

-What I wanted What Stack Exchange needs
+What I Wanted What Stack Exchange Needs
 Open debate Closed answer
 Philosophical exploration Concrete technical problem Collective construction Permanent archive
 Discussion Solution

-It wasn't that my question was bad.
+It wasn't that the question was bad.
 It was that it didn't fit the mold.

 And that, applied to life, is an enormous lesson:

 "Not all spaces are designed for what you want to build.
 Your job is to find the ones that are, or to build your own."

-4️⃣ THE FUTURE STRATEGY (What I will do differently)
+4. The Future Strategy (What will be done differently)

-1. Stack Exchange is NOT for philosophy.
+1. Stack Exchange is not for philosophy.
 It is for closed technical questions that admit a single answer.
-2. When I return, the question will be:
+2. When returning, the question will be:
    · ❌ "What should a human-work protocol look like?"
    · ✅ "How would I prevent a Sybil attack in a reputation-based work protocol?"
 (That is technical, closed, answerable)
 3. Philosophical debate belongs elsewhere:
    · GitHub Issues (discussion around RFCs)
    · Discord / own communities
    · Mailing lists (with the proper format)
-   · And here, with you.

-5️⃣ THE PHILOSOPHY BEHIND IT (For the RFC)
+5. The Philosophy Behind It (For the RFC)

 This setback taught me something that does belong in the RFC: